 Sodium and magnesium form oxides with lower oxidation number, while heavier atoms form oxides with higher oxidation number.
 Sodium forms oxide and peroxide, where oxygen has an oxidation number of -2 and -1 respectively.

 ⇒ Also Read: Properties of d block elements

-In, magnesium oxide oxygen is in -2 state.
-But cesium form super-oxides where the oxidation state of oxygen is – 0.5.
+In magnesium oxide, oxygen is in -2 state.
+But caesium forms super-oxides where the oxidation state of oxygen is – 0.5.
 Similarly, the heavier barium form peroxide having an oxidation state of oxygen as -1.